Mayowa-Awosiyan01/Mayowa-Awosiyan/README.md

 ---

 I am building this portfolio with Next.JS so my frontend consists of Next.JS, React, TypeScript, JavaScript, HTML and TailwindCSS.
-Currently the project does not have a backend since no features that require one have been implemented yet.
-Please see the future updates section below for more details.
+A recent update added the feedback component which is using a SQL table hosted by Supabase to store responses and when the comment was submitted.

 The Matrix themed animated background of the website was made using the tsParticles library which is a JavaScript library that helps create animated backgrounds for websites and even supports interactivity.
 To learn more about it you can visit their [website](https://particles.js.org/).
 Maybe one day I'll finally watch the second and third Matrix movies.